eclipse-hawkbit/hawkbit/README.md

 # Modules
-`hawkbit-core` : internal interfaces and utility classes..
+`hawkbit-core` : internal interfaces and utility classes.
 `hawkbit-security-core` : authentication and authorization.
 `hawkbit-security-integration` : authentication and authorization integrated with the APIs.
 `hawkbit-artifact-repository-mongo` : artifact repository implementation to MongoDB.